ChristianVillalba/it_career_switch/Full-Stack Engineer - Codecademy/21 - Fundamentals of Operating Systems/README.md

     However, this complex implementation can lead to bugs such as priority inversion where less important tasks are mistakenly prioritized and run first.

 ### PROCESS SCHEDULING
-* How processes move within data structures depends on the algorithm used and the scheduling goals desired for the system.
+* How **processes** move within **data structures** depends on the **algorithm** used and the scheduling goals desired for the system:
+    * **First come, first served:**
-    * First come, first served, where processes are put into a queue and then executed in the order that they arrive.
+        * where processes are put into a queue and then executed in the order that they arrive.
+    * **Priority scheduling:**
-    * Priority scheduling, where each process is given a numeric priority and then those processes are organized and executed according to that priority.
+        * where each process is given a numeric priority and then those processes are organized and executed according to that priority.
+    * **Shortest job first:**
-    * Shortest job first, a variation of priority scheduling, where processes with the shortest execution time, as calculated through some historical average runtime, are prioritized to run first.
+        * where processes with the shortest execution time, as calculated through some historical average runtime, are prioritized to run first.
+        * A variation of priority scheduling
+    * **Shortest remaining time:**
-    * Shortest remaining time, a preemptive variation of shortest job first where processes with the shortest remaining execution time are prioritized to run first.
+        * Where processes with the shortest remaining execution time are prioritized to run first.
+        * A preemptive variation of shortest job first
+    * **Round robin:**
-    * Round robin, where a fixed amount of execution time, called a time slice, is chosen and assigned to each process.
-Each process is cycled through until eventually all of the processes are completed.
+        * Where a fixed amount of execution time, called a time slice, is chosen and assigned to each process.
+        * Each process is cycled through until eventually all of the processes are completed.
+    * **Multiple-level queue scheduling:**
-    * Multiple-level queue scheduling, where processes are categorized and then placed in multiple queues or levels with differing priorities.
+        * where processes are categorized and then placed in multiple queues or levels with differing priorities.

 ### Introduction to Synchronization